-Figure 12.
-Breakdown of the encoder layer execution times for the RACE dataset at batch size 128.
+Figure 13: Breakdown of the encoder layer execution times for the RACE dataset at batch size 128.
 This data is obtained with profiling turned on and might deviate from Table 4.

-Table 5.
-MHA execution latencies (in ms) on the ARM CPU.
-TF and PT refer to TensorFlow and PyTorch respectively.
+Table 5: MHA execution latencies (in ms) on the 64-core ARM CPU for TensorFlow and CORA.